AnghelG/Emag_Laptop_Data/README.md

 The resulting dataset is ready to be exported into MS Excel by selecting the Close & Load option in the Home tab, thus completing the ETL process.

-# Dashboarding, statistics and exploratory data analysis using MS Excel
+# Dashboarding and exploratory data analysis using MS Excel

 We will now be using the dataset which has been loaded as a table into the Merged Data sheet in the brands.xlsx file in order to build an interractive dashboard and gather insights about the available data.